thiagomorato/php-assessment/readme.md

 # PHP assessment

-This was an assessment for a job, basically it is a "to do" restful API resourse with some validation and custom messages.
+This was an assessment for a job, basically it is a task manager made as a restful API resourse with some validation and custom messages.

 ##Instalation